Skip to content

 90% Production, 10% Consumption

-A couple years ago, I undertook the dubiously useful task of building a floor-to-ceiling climbing wall in my garage.
+A few years ago, made the dubious decision to build a floor-to-ceiling climbing wall in my garage.
 I would say “Don’t tell my homeowner’s association!”, but the thing is so over-engineered it probably makes my house more sturdy.
-The grade of the lumber, the gauge and size of the screws – everything is a couple notches stronger than it needs to be, and consequently, I’m pretty sure a silverback could boulder on it with no ill effect.
+I’m pretty sure a silverback could climb on it, no problem.

 garage climbing wall